NATO’s relations with Ukraine

 Defence technical cooperation

-Defence technical cooperation between Ukraine and NATO in the field of armaments focuses on enhancing interoperability between defence systems to facilitate Ukrainian contributions to joint peace-support operations.
+Defence technical cooperation between Ukraine and NATO focuses on enhancing interoperability of Ukrainian contributions to international operations with the forces of NATO nations.

-Cooperation in this area started when Ukraine joined the PfP programme and began participating in an increasing number of groups, which meet under the auspices of the Conference of National Armaments Directors (CNAD) – a NATO senior body responsible for promoting cooperation between Allies in the armaments field.
+Cooperation in this area began with the entry of Ukraine to the PfP programme and, in particular, their participation in a number of groups that meet under the auspices of the Conference of National Armaments Directors (CNAD) – the senior NATO body responsible for promoting cooperation between Allies and partners in the armaments field.
 The CNAD identifies opportunities for cooperation between nations in capability development, defence equipment procurement processes, and the development of technical standards.

-A Joint Working Group on Defence Technical Cooperation, which met for the first time in March 2004, is working toward increased cooperation in this area between NATO and Ukraine.
+The Joint Working Group on Defence Technical Cooperation, which met for the first time in March 2004, works toward increased cooperation in this area between NATO and Ukraine.
+Current priorities include:

 Civil emergency planning